Best Canto Alternatives for Teams That Need Simpler DAM

 What is a Canto Alternative?

 A Canto alternative is a digital asset management platform that provides centralized storage, organization, and sharing for brand files like images, videos, logos, and documents.
 These tools replace Canto's functionality with different pricing models, simpler interfaces, or specialized features for specific use cases.
+Canto has been in the DAM market since 1990.
+It's one of the oldest players, and it prices like one.
+Teams looking for alternatives typically want:

-- Lower costs than Canto's $8,500/year minimum
+- Lower costs than Canto's published pricing minimum

 - Simpler workflows without enterprise complexity